 The risk of dying of heart attacked drops significantly because of niacin unique characteristic of reducing the levels of Fibrinogen, a factor that influence the likelihood of blood clots formation.

 But though niacin for cholesterol can work wonders on its own, it is usually combined with a statin drug.
 Statin works very well with the reduction of your total and LDL cholesterol, often better than niacin, but they do not provide niacin's additional heart protective benefits.

 While niacin can be easy to find, it is important to discuss the taking or adding of any new drugs with your doctor before beginning treatment.
 Niacin, like many drugs, is effective in its goal but can have side effects.

 The original niacin for cholesterol preparation were pure crystalline nicotinic acid, which enters your bloodstream quickly.
 The quick spike triggers a niacin flush.

 The most common side effects of niacin for cholesterol are the flushing of your skin, the feeling of heat, itching, tingling or redness in your skin starts within a few minutes of taking niacin and subsides within a hour or so.

-This Now Foods Flush Free Niacin 500mg, Veg-Capsules, 180-Count formula means you should not have skin redness and feeling warm to the touch experiences when taking these capsules.
+This Doctor's Best Time-release Niacin with niaxtend, Non-GMO, Vegan, Gluten Free, 500 mg, 120 Tablets formula means you should not have skin redness and feeling warm to the touch experiences when taking these capsules.